whatsapp facebook linkedin twitter

 NetSuite Starter Edition:

-Best for: Small businesses and startups (up to 15 users)
+Best for: Small businesses and startups (minimum 8 users)

 Estimated Cost: $20,000–$65,000 per year